nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 The application supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two following protocols:

 * Matter OTA update protocol that uses the Matter operational network for querying and downloading a new firmware image.
-* Simple Management Protocol (SMP) over Bluetooth® LE.
+* Simple Management Protocol (SMP) over Bluetooth LE.
   In this case, the DFU can be done either using a smartphone application or a PC command line tool.
   Note that this protocol is not part of the Matter specification.